Configure AWS Network Firewall Log Collector

 - Under Collection Method and Policy, in the Role ARN field, enter the ARN for the IAM role granting access to your S3 bucket that you noted earlier.

-- (Optional) If you required an external ID in the trust policy for the role, enter the value in the External ID field that you noted earlier.
+- In the External ID field, enter the value in the External ID field that you noted earlier.

 - In the S3 Bucket Name field, enter the name of the S3 bucket from which to collect alerts.